notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

 ### Function List submission requirements

 If you are including a functionList definition, make sure you also include a sample file in the `UDL-samples\` directory.

+Also, the name of the autoCompletion definition file must match the name of the UDL (per [User Manual > Auto-completion File Format](https://npp-user-manual.org/docs/auto-completion/#auto-completion-file-format)).

 Your submission must also include some Unit Test information, similar to the [Function List Unit Test requirements in the User Manual](https://npp-user-manual.org/docs/function-list/#unit-tests):